ewann/slquotecli/README.md

 A command line / menu driven quote creation utility for IBM SoftLayer.
 (SL)

-An alternative to the quote process available at:
+An alternative to the financial quote process available via:

 https://control.softlayer.com/